Transvestite pass: Police

 Since the certificates were issued by local police, some individuals encountered problems when they were traveling between police jurisdictions.
 Certain spaces also played a role in police involvement, such as presence on the street or at a ball, if police presence was requested on a certain basis.
-The streets or cafes were places that did not ensure freedom of movement and held different rules about gender presentation and behavior; cross-dressing and gender experience were "misunderstood" by police in many cases, especially for lower-class individuals who were targeted more than their middle and upper-class counterparts.
+The streets or cafes were places that did not ensure freedom of movement and held different rules about gender presentation and behaviour; cross-dressing and gender experience were "misunderstood" by police in many cases, especially for lower-class individuals who were targeted more than their middle and upper-class counterparts.

 Appearance played an important role in police actions.
 Cisgender men and women were also targets of the police if their appearance was not clearly masculine or feminine or caused confusion, resulting in arrests.
+Paula Huhn, a proletarian trans woman, was denied a transvestite pass in 1929, because the head of the Berlin police's "homosexual department" Bernhard Strewe thought she would not be able to pass as a woman in public.

 Magnus Hirschfeld

-Dr. Magnus Hirschfeld (right) and Karl Giese (left), 1934.
+Magnus Hirschfeld (right) and Karl Giese (left), 1934.

 Career

-Dr. Magnus Hirschfeld (1868–1935) was a German physician, sexologist, clinician, and early homosexual rights activist.
+Magnus Hirschfeld (1868–1935) was a German physician, sexologist, clinician, and early homosexual rights activist.
 In 1919, in Berlin, Hirschfeld founded the Institut für Sexualwissenschaft (Institute for Sexual Science), a private sexology research institute.
 Along with his research institute, Hirschfeld strove for legal and social reform on the basis of LGBTQ+ rights, as he felt that individuals should not be characterized as abnormal and criminalized for being sexual minorities.
 Hirschfeld's theories and research would become theoretical precursors to concepts such as non-binary gender identity and same-sex love.
 Hirschfeld was a firm believer that science had the ability to provide fair treatment to all.
 This is echoed in his most famous motto, "per scientiam ad justitiam" ('through science to justice') In 1910, during the Weimar period, Hirschfeld coined the term "transvestism" to describe the act of cross-dressing.
 Hirschfeld did this as a way to distinguish the act of cross-dressing from notions of homosexuality as well as the gay and lesbian culture in Weimar Germany.